CLIENT TERMS OF BUSINESS

 (i) Money we are holding for you being lost because of banking failure or problems.

-13.11 You are not prevented from bringing any claim against us for:
+13.11 We can only limit our liability to the extent the law allows.
+You are not prevented from bringing any claim against us for:

 (b) Any other liability that we cannot exclude or restrict by law or under our professional regulations.